mdbesten/what-could-go-wrong-llm/README.md

 6. Select  `Import From File`
 7. Upload `what-could-go-worng-av.pcio`
 8. Click `Edit Table` to exit editing mode and go into gameplay mode

+After entering the gameplay mode, participants can engage with the new role-assignment feature to undertake specific organizational tasks and access the collaborative card crafting module to co-create new content with peers.
+Ensure to download any relevant Scenario Expansion Packs to keep the discussions up-to-date with the latest AI applications.

 ## Gameplay Instructions
 1. All players draw 5 white cards from their stack